 Adapted Aquatics Instructor Credentialing Prep acquaints you with the field of adapted aquatics by taking you through the same units of study as the highly effective Introduction to Adapted Aquatics Instruction course.
 You then go beyond the introductory information into more advanced study of topics important to planning and implementing an adapted aquatics program.
 This course comes packaged with two outstanding additional resources: the textbook Adapted Aquatics Programming, Second Edition, and the 45-minute DVD Introduction to Adapted Aquatics.
 The course concludes with a test at the end to demonstrate your mastery of the material and uncover areas where additional study might be necessary.
-Once you have successfully completed the online course, you are eligible to earn your credential in Adapted Aquatics from the American Association for Physical Activity and Recreation.
-Register here!

 Advanced topics covered in this course include:

 Application of individualized instructional planning including writing goals and objectives specific to desired outcomes

 Strategies for inclusion and addition information on the least restrictive environment

 Instructional strategies and use of equipment including practical implications for designing developmentally appropriate programs and activities

 This course will provide you with an in-depth understanding of 21 disabilities, including learning the definition, characteristics, and secondary conditions associated with each disability; along with specific aquatic implications for participation, learning, safety, swim skill development, and contraindications.
 The accompanying textbook, Adapted Aquatics Programming, Second Edition, is the leading text in the field and expands upon and reinforces the content presented in the course.
 The DVD Introduction to Adapted Aquatics shows the current best-practices in action.